 – Barbara Januszkiewicz

-The Wilson Cheltenham Art Gallery and Museum features an extensive (and recently extended) range of fine art, crafts and touring exhibitions.
-The modern gallery is located in the heart of teh town and has a café and gift shop.
+The Wilson Cheltenham Art Gallery and Museum feature an extensive (and recently extended) range of fine art, crafts and touring exhibitions.
+The modern gallery is located in the heart of the town and has a café and gift shop.

 Admission is free, so it’s well worth a visit if you’re looking to absorb some culture.

 The Festivals are a series of events that take place throughout the year.
 The four festivals are Jazz, Science, Music and Literature.